 Building upon the work of previous archivists to improve both the clarity and consistency of tapes and finding aids was paramount.
 Previous eras had to contend with reviewing tapes and at the same time potential legal threats.
 With those threats now removed, archivists had the time to standardize the language and update decision-making processes to more closely align the entire collection with current archival standards.
 To accomplish this an internal manual was created with detailed work-flows and best practices.
 Training to review tapes is intensive and archivists seek to form a collaborative atmosphere in order to best interpret the various laws and regulations ensuring compliance with the law and maximum public transparency.
 With all archivists on the same page there will be a uniformity of purpose and practice that will create a better product for the public.

 In the Spring of 2018 the Nixon Library released the first batch of new tapes with the intent to release new tapes in full after review and MDR work is completed.
+As of September 2018 all 4,042 reels of the Nixon White House Tapes have been digitized.

 “Audio Maximum Capture [AUD-P1].” n.d.
 National Archives and Records Administration.
 National Archives and Records Administration.
 Accessed August 7, 2018. http://www.archives.gov/preservation/products/products/aud-p1.html.